Military history of African Americans in the American Civil War: Union Navy (U.S. Navy)

 Unlike the army, the U.S. Navy had never prohibited black men from serving, though regulations in place since 1840 had required them to be limited to not more than 5% of all enlisted sailors.
 Thus at the start of the war, the Union Navy differed from the Army in that it allowed black men to enlist and was racially integrated.
 The Union Navy's official position at the beginning of the war was ambivalence toward the use of either Northern free black people or runaway slaves.
 The constant stream, however, of escaped slaves seeking refuge aboard Union ships forced the Navy to formulate a policy towards them.
 Secretary of the Navy, Gideon Wells in a terse order, pointed out the following;

 In time, the Union Navy would see almost 16% of its ranks supplied by African Americans, performing in a wide range of enlisted roles.
 In contrast to the Army, the Navy from the outset not only paid equal wages to white and black sailors, but offered considerably more for even entry-level enlisted positions.
 Food rations and medical care were also improved over the Army, with the Navy benefiting from a regular stream of supplies from Union-held ports.

-Becoming a commissioned officer, however, was still out of reach for nearly all black sailors.
-With rare exceptions, only the rank of petty officer would be offered to black sailors, and in practice, only to free blacks (who often were the only ones with naval careers sufficiently long to earn the rank).
+Becoming a commissioned officer was out of reach for nearly all black sailors.
+With rare exceptions, the rank of petty officer was the highest available to black sailors, and in practice, only to free blacks (who often were the only ones with naval careers sufficiently long to earn the rank).
 Robert Smalls, an escaped slave who freed himself, his crew, and their families by commandeering a Confederate transport ship, CSS Planter, in Charleston harbor, on May 13, 1862, and sailing it from Confederate-controlled waters of the harbor to the U.S. blockade that surrounded it, was given the rank of captain of the steamer "Planter" in December 1864.